mailbox171/fctfoke-v04/readme.md

 ### Setting Up the Example Ingress Controller

 1. If you haven't already done so, follow the steps to set up the cluster's kubeconfig configuration file.
-No need to do this if working from the OPERATOR virtual machine.
-   If working from the machine used as Terraform client, type:

           export KUBECONFIG=REPO-ROOT/100-fr/generated/kubeconfig